Skip to content

 We will write to you and give you an opportunity to tell us why you think we can review the decision.
 If you do not respond or cannot show us that we can review the decision, we might dismiss the application.
 Sometimes a hearing is held to decide if we can review the decision.

-You can ask for the T documents to be provided earlier if a delay would cause you hardship.
-You must complete the Request for order to shorten time for lodging documents form.
-We will consider any request and tell you our decision.
+You can ask for the T documents to be sent to you earlier if a delay would cause you hardship.
+You must complete the request for order to shorten time for lodging documents form.
+We will notify the NDIA of your request, consider your application and tell you our decision.

 Confidentiality orders